AMD (AMD)

 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, AMD’s 30.8% annualized revenue growth over the last five years was incredible.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Thankfully, AMD’s 29.9% annualized revenue growth over the last five years was incredible.
 Its growth beat the average semiconductor company and shows its offerings resonate with customers, a helpful starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

-Looking further ahead, sell-side analysts expect revenue to grow 16.3% over the next 12 months, an improvement versus the last two years.
-This projection is particularly noteworthy for a company of its scale and implies its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 21.3% over the next 12 months, similar to its two-year rate.
+This projection is eye-popping for a company of its scale and implies the market sees success for its products and services.

 6. Product Demand & Outstanding Inventory